rubyisttt/rubyisttt.github.io/_docs/05-configuration.md

 repository: # GitHub username/repo-name e.g. "mmistakes/minimal-mistakes"
 ```

-**Note:** Make sure the repo is public, otherwise your readers will not be able to view the issues/comments.
+**备注：** Make sure the repo is public, otherwise your readers will not be able to view the issues/comments.
 The [discussions feature](https://docs.github.com/en/discussions) also needs to be active on your repo.
 {: .notice--warning}

 To enable giscus on the front end set `comments.provider` and the other additional options.